-The last bandha is a combination of all three, and known as the ‘Great Lock.’
-To perform it correctly you engage the jalandhara bandha, uddiyana bandha and then mooladhara bandha.
-You hold the breath for as long as it is comfortable for you.
-Then to release you let go of the moola, uddiyana and jalandhara bandhas in this order.
+The last bandha is a combination of all three, and is known as the ‘Great Lock.’
+To perform it correctly you engage the Jalandhar bandha, uddiyana bandha, and then mooladhara bandha.
+You hold your breath for as long as it is comfortable for you.
+Then to release you let go of the moola, uddiyana, and jalandhara bandhas in this order.
 The Maha bandha gives benefits to all the chakras and rejuvenates the cells of the body.
 You can use this bandha to awaken the prana in your body.

 How to do it: Inhale slowly and lift your head up, with your ‘Drishti’ or gaze focused inward and your eyes closed.

 You can practice these bandhas individually as many times as it takes to really do them properly.
 Know that they are working on subtle energy levels as well as physical ones and can have a great positive impact on your mind and body as you advance your yoga practice.

 Experience 3 Training Videos from Inside My 200-Hour Online YTT